This advice applies to England. Change country

 Sometimes, it's not possible to solve the problem with your employer through the grievance procedure.
 You then might want to think about what to do next.
 You might want to make a claim to an employment tribunal.

-The other pages in this section can help you understand how to make a claim to the employment tribunal.
+The other pages in this section can help you understand how to make a claim to the employment tribunal, and who can go with you to support you.

 To find out more about what the next steps are, see Understanding employment tribunals.